 Last updated July 19, 2020 .

 We are living in unique and uncertain times.
-None of us can know what the future holds for sure, but at the University of the Incarnate Word, we know this—we are dedicated to providing our students with a full University experience in Fall 2020.
+None of us can know what the future holds for sure, but at the University of the Incarnate Word, we know this—we are dedicated to providing our students with a full University experience in Spring 2021.
 We at UIW are working hard and are confident that the academic and non-academic support services and curriculum will be the excellent academic, collegial and productive experience that drew you to UIW, whether delivered live, in a hybrid environment, or entirely remotely.